AEBilgrau/GMCM/README.md

 Note, that this version is in development and different from the CRAN version.
 As such, it may be unstable.
 Be sure that you have the
 [package development prerequisites](http://www.rstudio.com/ide/docs/packages/prerequisites) if you wish to install the package from the source.

+When installed, run `news(package = "GMCM")` to view the latest notable changes of GMCM.

 ---